rmccrear/codex-lv3-may-2025/week4/ASSIGNMENT_WEEK4.md

 - Movie or book data
 - State/city demographics
 - Health or nutrition data

+**💡 Inspiration:** Check out the [Cereal Nutritional Data App](https://studio.code.org/projects/applab/QFp6BsZZdi-AOElUEcKY4ewK5ed6mAPg6vUAY08ZbXY) to see how nutrition data can be used to compare cereals, find healthy options, and display data in multiple ways.

 ### Step 2: Decide on Your App Concept (30 minutes)